wp-plugins/wp-custom-taxonomy-meta/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to your WP-admin ->Settings menu a new "Taxonomy Meta" page is created.
 4. go to your WP-admin ->Settings ->Taxonomy Meta  displayed in the category modification form with the meta you configured.
-5. you can use the folowing functions into your templates to retrieve all meta:
+5. you can use the following functions into your templates to retrieve all meta:
-<?php

 if (function_exists('get_all_wp_terms_meta'))
 {
     $metaList = get_all_wp_terms_meta($category_id);
 }

-?>
-6. you can use the folowing functions into your templates to retrieve 1 meta:
+6. you can use the following functions into your templates to retrieve 1 meta:
-<?php

 if (function_exists('wp_get_terms_meta'))
 {
     $metaValue = wp_get_terms_meta($category_id, $meta_key);
 }
-?>